therishabh/salesforce-admin/README.md

 * Fields with **more than 255 characters**

 ### 8. Fields Ineligible for Tracking
+Field History Tracking is a powerful feature in Salesforce that allows admins to track and audit changes to specific fields in Salesforce records.
+This functionality is essential for data governance, compliance, and troubleshooting.
+With Field History Tracking, you can monitor who modified the data, when, and what the previous values were.

 **Q:** For which custom fields (below 255 length) can we not enable field tracking? *(Infosys)*<br/>
 **A:**